minekube/brigodier/README.md

 It is also common to refer to the `<bar>` as a "subcommand" of `foo`, as it's a child node.

 At the start of the tree is a "root node", and it **must** have `LiteralCommandNode`s as children.
-Here, we register one command under the root: `literal("foo")`, which means "the user must type the literal string 'foo'".
+Here, we register one command under the root: `Literal("foo")`, which means "the user must type the literal string 'foo'".

 Under that is two extra definitions: a child node for possible further evaluation, or an `executes` block if the user input stops here.